07jasjeet/GSoC-Payoneer-Guide/README.md

 # Note

 Do **NOT** fill IEC code if you haven't issued any.
-Normally you should be leaving the option as is.
+Normally you should be leaving the option as is. [[Forum link]](https://community.payoneer.com/en/discussion/75186/i-dont-have-any-import-export-code-iec-will-i-be-able-to-use-payoneer-to-the-fullest)